pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     kubectl apply -f backup-rbac.yaml -n test1
     ```

-2. Grant permissions to the remote storage to access.
+2. Grant permissions to the remote storage.

     - If you are using Amazon S3 to backup your cluster, you can grant permissions in three methods.
 For more information, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
     - If you are using other S3-compatible storage (such as Ceph and MinIO) to backup your cluster, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

-3. For a TiDB version earlier than v4.0.8, you also need to complete the following steps.
-For TiDB v4.0.8 or a later version, skip these steps.
+3. For a TiDB version earlier than v4.0.8, you also need to complete the following preparation steps.
+For TiDB v4.0.8 or a later version, skip these preparation steps.

     1. Make sure that you have the `SELECT` and `UPDATE` privileges on the `mysql.tidb` table of the backup database so that the `Backup` CR can adjust the GC time before and after the backup.
     2. Create the `backup-demo1-tidb-secret` secret to store the account and password to access the TiDB cluster: